nekrasovp/nekrasovp.github.io/content/publishing-articles-workflow.md

 ## Article writing

-I use [VS Code][vs-code] to write articles because articles are written in Markdown, in my opinion, VS Code offers a few very useful plugins.
+I use [VS Code][vs-code] to write articles because i prefer to write articles with Markdown, Jupyter notebooks and Latex, in my opinion, VS Code offers a few very useful plugins.
-To get started on a new article, all I have to do is create a blank Markdown file and start writing.
+To get started on a new article, all I have to do is create a blank Markdown or _.ipynb_ file and start writing.

+Latest vscode supposrt _.ipynb_ files out of the box.

-To make it even better, I use a VS Code extension called [Markdown All in One][markdown-all-in-one], which adds some important things like keyboard shortcuts, table of contents, auto preview, linter, and more when it comes to Markdown.
+I use a VS Code extension called [Markdown All in One][markdown-all-in-one], which adds some important things like keyboard shortcuts, table of contents, auto preview, linter, and more when it comes to Markdown.